 If you voluntarily retire before age 65, you do not have to receive immediate payment of your benefits.
 You can defer them within the L G P S for payment later as detailed in the Leaving the Scheme before retirement section.

+Pension age changes

+The Government has announced that the earliest you can take your pension will increase from age 55 to 57 from 6 April 2028.
+This will not apply if you have to take your pension early due to ill health.

+You could be protected from this increase if you joined the LGPS before 4 November 2021.
+You could also be protected if you transferred a previous pension into the LGPS and certain conditions are met.
+You will only be able to use this protection if the LGPS rules allow you to take your pension before age 57.

+The Government has not yet confirmed if it will allow members who qualify for protection to take their LGPS pension before age 57 from April 2028.

 Points to note on early retirement

 If your council gives their consent to pay immediate early retirement benefits before age 55, this may result in a tax charge on your benefits.
 This would be in addition to the normal P A Y E tax on your monthly pension.
 There will be no additional tax charge if your benefits are paid on or after age 55.